catseye/Robin/README.markdown

 * Enhance the `console` module.
 Write demo(s) for it.

-* Allow the reference implementation to be built without specified built-in modules (specifically `console`, but also `concurrency`, etc.)

 * Write a `functional` module which exports some functions for working with functions, such as `identity`, `compose`, and possibly `curry` and `uncurry`.